 How to Craft the Perfect Content Strategy

-Here’s a simple framework from their playbook that you can use to craft the perfect content strategy to engage the right people in your market.
+Here’s a simple framework to craft the perfect content strategy to engage the right people in your market.

 Define Your Audience